Aeromak

-Aeromak was a planned airline based in Skopje, Republic of North Macedonia.
+Aeromak was a planned airline based in Skopje, Republic of Macedonia.

 History

 Aeromak was founded in 2009 by Jat Airways now Air Serbia to replace the now-defunct airline, MAT Macedonian Airlines.

 The name Aeromak (Air Transport) - with the code AMK - existed already in Macedonia/Skopje since the early 1990s.

-The CEO hired by Jat Airways for Aeromak, was sacked in December 2009 after problems regarding the airline's funds.
+Aeromak's application for an AOC was denied in December 2009.
+The CEO hired by Jat Airways for Aeromak, was sacked in the same month after misusing the airline's funds.

-Fleet

-Aeromak is yet to announce the fleet.